Serge-boro/GAMES__CANVAS-vanila-JAVASCRIPT-/README.md

 ![8](https://user-images.githubusercontent.com/65797418/117211579-0b463f80-adae-11eb-8856-f08063bbdf25.png)
 ![9](https://user-images.githubusercontent.com/65797418/117211581-0b463f80-adae-11eb-9295-803d484a4e67.png)
 ![10](https://user-images.githubusercontent.com/65797418/117211584-0bded600-adae-11eb-8abc-4de7a7f7c3b8.png)

+## Instruction
+Go through the cosmo space avoiding meteorites and aliens ship bullets.
+Your ship equipped with automatic guns but also you can find add bullets and shield supply for your ship.
+ Checking for the time and wish you luck to be succsess

 	INSTRUCTION GAME:
 	 You would use a computer mouse for fly and making choice in the local menu options.